biowxve/biowxve/README.md

-- 👋 Hi, I’m @biowxve
+- 👋 Hi, I’m @biowxve!
-- 👀 I’m interested in integrating biology with technology
+- 👀 I’m interested in integrating biology with technology.
-- 🌱 I’m currently learning Java & Python
+- 🌱 I’m currently learning Java & Python.
-- 💞️ Not looking for any collaborations at the moment
+- 💞️ Not looking for any collaborations at the moment.
 - 📫 How to reach me - sbsnkrn@gmail.com

 <!---